hyperledger-archives/sawtooth-core/docs/source/introduction.rst

     :doc:`/app_developers_guide/intro_xo_transaction_family`.

   * Sawtooth Supply Chain:
-    Helps you trace the provenance and other contextual information of any asset.
-Supply Chain provides a complete example application with a transaction processor, custom REST API, and web app.
-This application also demonstrates a secure and decentralized solution for in-browser transaction signing, and illustrates how to synchronize the blockchain state to a local database for complex queries.
-For more information, see the `sawtooth-supply-chain repo on GitHub
+    Demonstrates how to trace the provenance and other contextual information of any asset.
+Supply Chain provides an example application with a transaction processor, custom REST API, and web app.
+This example application also demonstrates a decentralized solution for in-browser transaction signing, and illustrates how to synchronize the blockchain state to a local database for complex queries.
+For more information, see the `sawtooth-supply-chain repository on GitHub
     <https://github.com/hyperledger/sawtooth-supply-chain>`_.

   * Sawtooth Marketplace:
-    Allows users to exchange specific quantities of customized assets with other users on the blockchain.
-This application contains a number of components that, together with a Sawtooth validator, will run a Sawtooth blockchain and provide a simple RESTful API to interact with it.
-For more information, see the `sawtooth-marketplace repo on GitHub
+    Demonstrates how to exchange specific quantities of customized assets with other users on the blockchain.
+This example application contains a number of components that, together with a Sawtooth validator, will run a Sawtooth blockchain and provide a simple RESTful API to interact with it.
+For more information, see the `sawtooth-marketplace repository on GitHub
     <https://github.com/hyperledger/sawtooth-marketplace>`_.

   * Sawtooth Private UTXO:
     Demonstrates how assets can be created and traded.
-    It shows how to use SGX to allow for assets to be transferred off ledger and privately traded, where only the trading parties know the details of the transaction.
-For more information, see the `sawtooth-private-utxo repo on GitHub
+    This example application shows how to use SGX to allow for assets to be transferred off ledger and privately traded, where only the trading parties know the details of the transaction.
+For more information, see the `sawtooth-private-utxo repository on GitHub
     <https://github.com/hyperledger/sawtooth-private-utxo>`_.